SGO-Nova/Deterministic-Finite-Automata/README.md

 The very last line of the body function adds the relation *q1 -> q0 via the letter 'a'*  which overwites the relation *q1 -> q1 via the letter 'a'* two lines above that.
 This would mess up the DFA the user was trying to present and give a possible wrong answer.

 ## How my code works
+First the code starts by going to the automata() function.
+This takes in no parameters as there is nothing yet and this was made just to keep organized.
+#### Automata()
+The automata() function looks for the *"DFA.txt"* file and determines if there is a DFA.txt or not.
+The function then gets the first line to print the regular language that is given.
+Then the function will loop through the .txt file until it is complete.
+It will go through looking for the *nodes: start: end:* and *body:* functions to give the approperate attributes and relations based on what the user gave in the DFA.txt file.
+The function calls the create_Node() function many times to make the nodes for the relations.
+The program then goes back to the main function and asks for the string the user wants to check. this is then passed into the **calculate()** funciton
+#### create_Node()

+#### Calculate()
+The calculate() function takes in a parameter of a character array so it can interate one character at a time.
+In a for loop that iterates through all the characters, it checks for the terminator character '\0', aswell as *'a'* and *'b'*.
+The program moves the current pointer based on whether it sees *'a'* or *'b'*.
+If it sees anything other than *'a'*, *'b'*, or '\0' then it notifies the user that the string does not recognizes the alphabet used and exits the program.
+If the function sees the terminator character it checks to see if the current pointer's node's ternimator bollean is true or false.
+If it is true then the function returns true, if the boolean is false then the function returns false.
+This boolean is returned to the main function.

+Back at the main function the program prints whether the string was accepted or not then lets the user exit the program.

+## Conclusion
+From this project, I have learned more about how automatas work for DFA and makes me even more eager to try to implement a NFA in the near future.